 Still, many men refuse to ask for alimony.
 Only 3 percent of all alimony payments go to men, even though women make more than their husbands in 40 percent of the households in the United States.
 Men often let their pride get in the way of requesting alimony.
 The Cimino Law Firm understands this can be a complicated process, but we can help you get what deserve.
 You will not feel embarrassed or uncomfortable when you fight for alimony with our help.

 Significant changes occur to people over their lifetimes.
 People lose jobs, get in severe accidents, and lose their earning potentials.
 People who have experienced significant life changes can petition the court for a spousal support modification.

 The burden of proof rests on the shoulders of the person requesting the modification.
 For instance, if the payer loses his or her job, he or she must prove that making the ordered payments causes an undue hardship.

 Even with formulas to calculate the amount, alimony is quite complicated in New York.
 The alimony calculator often creates undesired results for one of the parties.
 Legal representation helps the parties come to a resolution outside of a court order when possible.
 If an agreement is not reached, your lawyer can represent your case to the court.
 With more than 20 years of experience, our lawyers know how to present evidence that benefits our clients in these proceedings.

 Our kind and compassionate legal team will be your emotional support and your legal representation as you go through this challenging time in your life.
 Make the next chapter of your life the best one yet with our help.

-Call us today for a free phone consultation.
-Then you can make an appointment in our Rochester or Webster, NY office.SCHEDULE A FREE PHONE CONSULTATION
+Call us today for a confidential phone consultation.
+Then you can make an appointment in our Rochester or Webster, NY office.Request A Consultation

 Paternity in New York